CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 }
 ```

-And now your `createCatDto` is carrying an extra `bark` property of dubious content because JavaScript doesn't care!  *TypeScript's type safety means nothing at runtime.*
+And now the `createCatDto` is carrying an extra `bark` property of dubious content because JavaScript doesn't care!  *TypeScript's type safety means nothing at runtime.*

-That's because the type information no longer exists at runtime and there's no enforcement of type which requires adding schema validators like [Zod](https://zod.dev/) or [Valibot](https://valibot.dev/) to actually check the incoming payload conforms to some shape.  ***Extra work.***  (In fact, you might be here exactly because you're fed up with this extra work to ensure that correctness and safety of your backend application!)
+That's because the type information no longer exists at runtime and there's no enforcement of type which requires adding schema validators like [Zod](https://zod.dev/) or [Valibot](https://valibot.dev/) to actually check the incoming payload conforms to some shape.  ***Extra work.***  (In fact, you might be here exactly because you're fed up with this extra work to ensure the correctness and safety of your backend application!)

 What if you write this to a document-oriented database without checking the schema?
 What if you serialize it to `jsonb` and store it in Postgres?
 What if your ORM tries to map and persist this?